J-HangarSpace

 TH-480B 2011– 30 ff. (in Japan): Feb.
 4, 2011

-V-22B (On order) (17) First two arrived in Japan
+V-22B (On order) 17 First two arr.
+May 2020, 17th

 The Japan Ministry of Defense released figures that showed the trends in the JGSDF’s helicopter inventory over the years FY2015 to FY2019: